 About My Practice

 Due to the COVID-19 virus, my practice is changing dramatically.
 No more seeing clients in person.
-If you're looking for a therapist, please contact me and we'll discuss the possibility of online counseling.
+Please contact me and we'll discuss the possibility of online counseling.
 There are pro's and con's and I want to be sure you understand them.

 Most of the information that follows is correct except for the parts about traveling or about anything that would be impacted by COVID-19.